-The panels themselves are interchangeable and they are presented below in most-recent order the artist decided upon.
+The panels themselves are interchangeable and they are presented below in the most-recent configuration the artist decided upon.

 Having said that, we have by now lost all memory of the order in which they were painted or originally grouped or just about anything else.

-So the current ‘grouping’ will change, either by the artist or the eventual owner, and we have included ‘detail’ photos of the four-times-two images from the panels are they now exist.
+So the current ‘grouping’ will change, either by the artist or the eventual owner, and we have included ‘detail’ photos of the four X two images from the panels as they now exist.

 It is worth noting, as you scan the page (and please do) on not only how well the images exist as a group, but also on their own.
 And as an entire group.

 We can only speculate as to the full meaning of the collective images, but we do not need to speculate about whether or not there is a ‘full meaning’ to the artist.
 There is.

 There you go.